 The default listing of a convicted sex offender in Colorado (whether the crime was committed in Colorado or another state) is life.
 If your boyfriend lives in Illinois then the standard term is 10 years.
 There is a process in Colorado to remove oneself from the registry, but this requires court...Read more »

 This is actually a civil law issue, rather than criminal.
 You can only sue a "sugar daddy" for "payment" if you have an enforceable contract.
 The contract need not necessarily be in writing, but it might be difficult to prove that there was an oral contract like this.
-The contract also cannot be...Read more »
+The...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.